 NISM Educational and Certification Modules

-NISM has campus in Patalganga (Maharastra) where it conducts 4 full time courses in finance and securities market.
+NISM has a campus in Patalganga (Maharastra) where it conducts 4 full-time courses in finance and the securities market.

 Along with these courses, there are several courses conducted in collaboration with other institutions.
 You can find details of these courses here.

 The 4 full time 1-year courses conducted at the campus are:

 - PGPSM (Post Graduate Programme in Securities Markets)

 - Post Graduate Diploma in Management (Securities Markets) PGDM (SM) – Approved by AICTE

 - Post Graduate Diploma in Quantitative Finance (PGDQF)

 If you are interested in these courses, you can find the details on their website by clicking here.